chrismartel/ECSE415-Project-G7/classification/README.md

 - _cross_validation.py_: method to perform 3-fold cross-validation
 - _preprocessing.py_: method to preprocess a list of images and return the feature vectors
 - _data.py_: methods to download and remove the datasets , and extracting positive and negative samples form the datasets
+- _train_and_save.py_: method to train and save a model .sav file and its hyperparameters .yaml file